What is the tax position when I take money from my pension flexibly?

 Taking money out of pensions can have unexpected consequences.

 Child benefit is not in itself a means-tested benefit.
 This means that anyone with qualifying children can claim it.
 But there is a linked tax charge on some recipients of the benefits, or on the recipient’s partner if they are part of a couple, where income is over £50,000.
 This is called the ‘high income child benefit charge’ (HICBC).

 We explain child benefit and the HICBC separately on our website.
 It is not something that most people on low incomes usually have to worry about, but it could become a problem for people taking sums out of their pension pot under the flexible rules if that tips their total income over the £50,000 limit.

 You may not usually have income anywhere near £50,000 a year.
 But that could change if you take a pension lump sum.
-We show below how someone cashing in a £50,000 pension pot could be left with just £33,138 – less than two-thirds of what they took out.
+We show below how someone cashing in a £50,000 pension pot could be left with just £33,401 – only about two-thirds of what they took out.